xsnpdngv/GTest4C/README.md

 execute tests, report results, and integrate with CI systems and dashboards (such as CDash).

-CMake and CTest let you focus more on your code and tests, and less on wrestling with platform-specific build and test scripts.
-They give your project a professional, reproducible, and maintainable build and test setup from the start.
+CMake and CTest let the focus more on code and tests, and give projects a professional, reproducible, and maintainable build and test setup from the start.

 # C plus C++